reklai/yank/README.md

 It focuses on one thing: making copy actions fast and predictable on any page.

-## Disclaimer: OPENCODE DRIVEN APPLICATION USING HARPOON_TELESCOPE AS BASE REFERENCE
+## Disclaimer: Opencode driven application USING HARPOON_TELESCOPE AS BASE REFERENCE

 ## What Yank Does